jes-bro/comprobo_warmup/README.md

 $$y = r\sin(\theta)$$

-where $r$ is the distance corresponding to each angle represented the LiDAR scan.
+where $r$ is the distance corresponding to each angle represented in the LiDAR scan.

 We convert to Cartesian coordinates so that the $\rho$ value can be calculated using
 $$\rho = x\cos(